HSun981/pulpy-joss/paper.md

 # Statement of need
 The field of magnetic resonance imaging is currently experiencing rapid growth in open source imaging tools.
 Tools have been made freely available for MRI hardware development [@Amrein2022; @Anand2018], system simulation [@Villena2014; @Stocker2010], pulse sequence programming [@Layton2017], image reconstruction [@Ong2019; @Uecker2015], and post-processing and analysis [@Avants2014; @Duval2018].
+The great increase in open-source tools
 However, one critical step of the imaging pipeline which has seen limited open-source tool development is RF pulse design.
 While RF pulse developers increasingly share code online in independent repositories, no unified set of common pulse design tools has been maintained in a rigorous and consistent manner with easy-to-read code and tutorials.
 This is despite the reality that in many cases, carefully designed or application-specific RF pulses are crucial to the success of MRI techniques.
 An open source pulse design code library would facilitate the development and dissemination of